aarontabuchi/prettywiki/README.md

 ## Problem

-If you've used wikipedia on a large screen, you've seen something like this:
+If you've used Wikipedia on a large screen, you've seen something like this:

 ![Wikipedia screenshot](/public/wikipedia_screenshot.png)